mathigon/textbooks/content/transformations/content.md

     img(src="images/crystal.jpg" width=300 height=240)

-{.caption} Boron-Nitride has its molecules arranged in this crystal lattice, which has a 3-dimensional symmetry group.
+{.caption} Boron-Nitride has its molecules arranged in this crystal lattice, which has a three-dimensional symmetry group.
 :::

 ---